 All cats will need to be picked up eventually, so it's important to learn how to handle them.
 This guide presents a step-by-step method for picking up and holding both cats and kittens.
 We also show you how not to handle a cat and answer common questions pet parents ask about holding their furry friends.

+Do cats like being picked up and held?
 Some cats enjoy the warmth and security of being held, but others may feel restrained.
 Cats are generally self-sufficient, and they value their personal space.
 If a cat resists being held it could be for the following reasons:

 - Cat was never fully socialized